Vimentin: Function

 Vimentin plays a significant role in supporting and anchoring the position of the organelles in the cytosol.
 Vimentin is attached to the nucleus, endoplasmic reticulum, and mitochondria, either laterally or terminally.

 The dynamic nature of vimentin is important when offering flexibility to the cell.
 Scientists found that vimentin provided cells with a resilience absent from the microtubule or actin filament networks, when under mechanical stress in vivo.
 Therefore, in general, it is accepted that vimentin is the cytoskeletal component responsible for maintaining cell integrity.
 (It was found that cells without vimentin are extremely delicate when disturbed with a micropuncture).
 Transgenic mice that lack vimentin appeared normal and did not show functional differences.
 It is possible that the microtubule network may have compensated for the absence of the intermediate network.
 This result supports an intimate interaction between microtubules and vimentin.
 Moreover, when microtubule depolymerizers were present, vimentin reorganization occurred, once again implying a relationship between the two systems.
 On the other hand, wounded mice that lack the vimentin gene heal slower than their wild type counterparts.

 In essence, vimentin is responsible for maintaining cell shape, integrity of the cytoplasm, and stabilizing cytoskeletal interactions.
 Vimentin has been shown to eliminate toxic proteins in JUNQ and IPOD inclusion bodies in asymmetric division of mammalian cell lines.

 Also, vimentin is found to control the transport of low-density lipoprotein, LDL, -derived cholesterol from a lysosome to the site of esterification.
 With the blocking of transport of LDL-derived cholesterol inside the cell, cells were found to store a much lower percentage of the lipoprotein than normal cells with vimentin.
 This dependence seems to be the first process of a biochemical function in any cell that depends on a cellular intermediate filament network.
 This type of dependence has ramifications on the adrenal cells, which rely on cholesteryl esters derived from LDL.

 Vimentin plays a role in aggresome formation, where it forms a cage surrounding a core of aggregated protein.

+In addition to its conventional intracellular localisation, vimentin can be found extracellularly.
+Vimentin can be expressed as a cell surface protein and have suggested roles in immune reactions.
+It can also be released in phosphorylated forms to the extracellular space by activated macrophages, astrocytes are also known to release vimentin.